LassNajmuldeen/LassNajmuldeen/README.md

 # Welcome to My GitHub

- ML Research Intern at MDU | Studying CS and AI at MDU
+ ML Research Intern at MDU | Studying CS and Math at MDU

 **About Me**